A. W. Mumford Stadium

-Football-related stadium renovations
+History

 Early Jaguar home football games were played on a field near the SU school of nursing, although Stanocola Park was also sometimes employed as a venue as well.
 Stanocola Park, after more than forty years of use, was replaced by the new City Park Field in 1933.

 A contract for a permanent, on-campus stadium structure (with dormitory complex) was awarded by the state board of education on November 14, 1938.
 The new stadium was to be completed along the field's west sideline by creatively taking Works Progress Administration funds that were earmarked to build a student dormitory and then building the dorm in the shape of a grandstand—a technique that was possibly borrowed from Skipper Heard's 1931 expansion plans for Tiger Stadium at nearby Louisiana State University (the University of Tennessee similarly had dorm rooms incorporated into a Neyland Stadium expansion project around this time period as well).

 By the 1939 season Mumford's football program was so successful that it had begun turning heads even within the local white community; as a sign of the changing times, Southern had begun advertising accommodations for white patrons on the new stadium grounds.
 When the stadium was completed in 1940, it included a 150-seat section for white patrons.
 One of the more noteworthy white fans was Ellis A. "Little Fuzzy" Brown who, along with his twin brother James ("Big Fuzzy"), coached Istrouma High School into the most successful dynasty in Louisiana's highest classification of prep football.

 Wooden bleacher seats were added to the east side in the late 1950s, and an additional expansion was funded by the state in 1958.
 In the 1960s the dorm rooms were converted into the team's meeting and locker rooms.